|

 James Street

-Outside of the Main Piazza, you’ll find lots of the main action on James Street.
 I’ll admit, the boutiques and high-end shops may make your wallet cry a little, but you can quickly soothe it with the sound of sweet musicians.

-You’d be hard-pressed to not find a street performer singing their heart out somewhere on James street.
+You’d be hard-pressed to not find a street performer singing their heart out somewhere on James Street.
 And there’s nothing more Londoner than gathering around on cobbled streets for an impromptu show — at least in Covent Garden.

 Main Piazza

-The Main Piazza is the center of it all, and quite hard to miss.
 A short stroll around will lead you from the hand-crafted goods of Jubilee Market to charming Christmas shops, seasonal displays, delicious food — and more street performers of course.
-Making it all too easy to waste the day on these streets alone.

-Kings Street
+King Street

 Where high-fashion meets lifestyle this Covent Garden street is dotted with shops, upscale restaurants, and cafes that scream treat yourself (and I did).